 - Multiple or extremely serious violations may result in disenrollment from the College

-Withdrawing from the course will not prevent the faculty member, department chair, division dean or the Vice President for Academic and Student Affairs from imposing sanctions, or recommending grade penalties, including a failing grade in the course.
+Withdrawing from the course will not prevent the faculty member, program coordinator, department chair, division dean or the Vice President for Academic and Student Affairs from imposing sanctions, or recommending grade penalties, including a failing grade in the course.

 Students with concerns about grades should ask the instructor for clarification/resolution.
 Concerns about final grades must be expressed prior to the last day of the following semester (i.e. fall or spring).
 If, after contacting the instructor, the student still has concerns, the student should contact the program coordinator or department chair who will work with the student and the instructor to resolve the matter.
 If the department is unable to remedy the situation, the student should contact the division dean.
 If the resolution is unsatisfactory, the student may submit an appeal in writing to the Vice President for Academic and Student Affairs, SSB 2110.
 Anonymous calls or unsigned letters will not be acknowledged.
 Only concerns expressed by the individual student involved will be addressed.

 Inappropriate student behavior in the classroom or on campus has the potential to disrupt the teaching and learning process.
 In a classroom situation, the faculty member is the first person available to regain order and prevent further disruption.
 Guidelines are available to faculty so they can assure that the rights and safety of the faculty, students, and institution are protected.
 The guidelines are based upon the level of disruption, from low to high, which can include the immediate suspension of the student from the class for that day.
-For disruptions outside the classroom, the Dean of Students or the Department of Public Safety (DPS) should be notified immediately.
+For disruptions outside the classroom, the Dean of Student Success or the Department of Public Safety (DPS) should be notified immediately.
 Behavioral misconduct may be referred to DPS, who will involve other authorities, as appropriate.
 DPS should be called at extension 8545 immediately if:

 - An incident exists that has the potential of being life threatening and/or causing serious property damage